 Personal protective equipment (PPE) at work

 Employers have duties concerning the provision and use of personal protective equipment (PPE) at work.
-The information below (from the HSE) explains what you need to do to meet the requirements of the Personal Protective Equipment at Work Regulations 1992 (as amended).
+The information below (from the HSE) explains what you need to do to meet the requirements of the Personal Protective Equipment at Work Regulations 1992.

 What is PPE?

 PPE is equipment that will protect the user against health or safety risks at work.
 It can include items such as safety helmets and hard hats, gloves, eye protection, high-visibility clothing, safety footwear and safety harnesses.
 Hearing protection and respiratory protective equipment provided for most work situations are not covered by these Regulations because there are other more specific regulations that apply to them.
 However, these items need to be compatible with any other PPE provided.
 Cycle helmets or crash helmets worn by employees on the roads are not covered by the Regulations.
 Motorcycle helmets are legally required under road traffic legislation.
 The Employment Act 1989 gives an exemption for turban-wearing Sikhs working on construction sites from the need to wear head protection.